Last Updated on 11/08/24 by Rose Palmer

 My Sapphire Princess itinerary for South America and Antarctica

-What I learned on this cruise is that the itinerary for sailing in this part of the world was dictated by the weather and is fluid.
+What I learned on this cruise is that the itinerary for sailing in this part of the world was dictated by the weather and was fluid.
 Unlike expedition ships, the Sapphire Princess was not designed to handle close encounters with ice of any size.

 Throughout the cruise, the captain stressed that he was making the necessary choices to keep the ship and everyone in it safe and the schedule was adjusted accordingly.
 Flexibility was key.